BOARDMAN, Ore. – COVID-19. An economic crisis. A devastating storm.

 “Tons of cheese.
 We’re Boardman,” Browne said.

-The pantry has now received nearly $60,000 in donations.
-Plans are in the works for a larger, permanent space.
+The pantry has now surpassed $300,000 in donations.
+That funding enabled organizers to purchase a building and furnish it with shelving, refrigerators and freezers.
+The pantry has been providing food boxes to approximately 60 households and nearly 200 people per week.
 Boardman now has a resource that high-risk community members can turn to in times of need.